Trees with Beautiful Winter Bark

-Paperbark maple interbreeds with another trifoliate East Asian maple, Acer nikoense, to produce hybrids with finely shredded bark of a somewhat paler cinnamon-brown.
-A third species in the three-leaved maple tribe, Acer triflorum, has shaggily flaking, silvery- to creamy-gray bark.
+Paperbark maple interbreeds with another trifoliate East Asian maple (Acer nikoense), which has striking green streaked bark, to produce hybrids with finely shredded bark of a somewhat paler cinnamon-brown.
+A third species in the three-leaved maple tribe, three-flowered maple (Acer triflorum), has shaggily flaking, silvery- to creamy-gray bark.
 It, too, is a small to medium tree, perfectly sized for most residential gardens in USDA Cold Hardiness Zones 5b to 8.
 Sunny or lightly shaded sites work best.

 A diverse species that occurs over a wide range of Asia in a wide variety of shapes and sizes, lacebark elm (Ulmus parvifolia) has given rise to numerous cultivars, including some dwarf selections that make ideal bonsai subjects.
 For the garden, forms with exfoliating bark are undoubtedly the most desirable, their trunks maturing into a stewartia-like patchwork.
 All forms flourish in full sun, and most will weather USDA Zone 5b conditions.

-Also notable for its showy patchwork bark (and also hardy into USDA Zone 5b) is a medium-sized tree from the witch-hazel family, Parrotia persica.
+Also notable for its showy patchwork bark (and also hardy into USDA Zone 5b) is a medium-sized tree from the witch-hazel family, Persian ironwood (Parrotia persica).
 Typically multi-stemmed and wide-spreading, it bears leaves that resemble common witch-hazel and produces curious little early spring flowers composed of clusters of purple stamens.
 Fall color is often a spectacular blaze of orange, red, and smoky purple, with the brightest coloration occurring in full sun.

 One of the best ornamental trees for sunny niches in especially chilly regions (USDA zones 3 to 6), Amur chokecherry (Prunus maackii) grows rapidly into a medium-sized tree with lustrous, shredding, tawny-orange bark that fairly glows in the winter landscape.
 Rounded clusters of white flowers open in spring and are followed by small black fruits.
 Although relatively short-lived and prone to damage from heavy wet snow and ice, it is still unsurpassed as a four-season tree for cold-climate gardens.